-At this time Beth was working in Childrens’ Services for Cumbria County Council and had been asked to help at an adoption activity day – a day in which approved adopters are invited to meet a number of children in-person who are waiting for forever homes.
+At this time Beth was working in Childrens’ Services and had been asked to help at an adoption activity day – a day in which approved adopters are invited to meet a number of children in-person who are waiting for forever homes.
 As an experienced member of the Childrens’ Services team and adopter herself, Beth had volunteered to support the day’s activity.

 Beth said: “The idea of an adoption activity day can seem a little bit weird to those who aren’t aware of the idea, but it’s a really nice, relaxed event and it’s a great way to see if there’s chemistry between approved adopters and the children who need permanent homes.
 Chemistry can’t be underestimated, and the matches made at these events are often some of the most successful.

 “There are also children at the event who are classed as ‘harder to place’ because of their age, disabilities or learning difficulties.
 Although Adam and I are not a big fan of the term ‘harder to place’ the events can be a brilliant way to remind people that such labels don’t tell a full story about a child.
 It’s also a great way to reiterate that although children over five may be classed as ‘older’ in adoption terms, they are still so little, and prospective adopters won’t necessarily miss out on parental experiences, just because the child isn’t a baby or a toddler.”